jlleongarcia/jlleongarcia/content/blog/dev-pyspark.md

 Now that we have a brief idea about time-traveling, let’s check how to use it with a popular data lake formats: Apache Iceberg.

-🌊 Apache Iceberg: A Universal Table Format
+🌊 Apache **Iceberg**: A Universal Table Format

-* Iceberg is a data lake format that is not tied to any specific execution engine
+* Iceberg is a **data lake format** that is not tied to any specific execution engine
 * It can be used with various streaming services
 * Originated at Netflix

 📚 Key Terms in Iceberg - Apache Iceberg uses several key terms to structure data in its format:

-* Snapshot: Represents the state of a table at a specific time.
+* Snapshot: Represents the **state of a table at a specific time**.
 It lists all data files that constitute the table's contents at the snapshot's time.
 * Manifest List: A metadata file that lists the manifests forming a table snapshot.
 It stores information about each manifest file's contents to optimize metadata operations.
 * Manifest File: A metadata file that lists a subset of data files in a snapshot.
 It includes partition tuple, column-level stats, and summary information for efficient scan planning.